Analysis | 4 poll numbers that could spell doom for Trump and the GOP

 3. White (college women) flight

-The simplest — and often most-derided — take on how Trump won in 2016 was because of working-class white voters, particularly in those Midwestern states.
+The simplest — and often most derided — take on how Trump won in 2016 was because of working-class white voters, particularly in those Midwestern states.

 But polls today suggest one of Trump’s biggest problems is with these white voters, and particularly more-educated white women.

 Exit polls in 2016 showed Trump winning white voters by 20 points (57-37), while a post-election analysis by the Pew Research Center put the number at 15 points.
-The recent Monmouth poll, by contrast, shows Trump winning white voters by just two points (48-46), Suffolk has him up just one (49-48), and the Marist poll has him up six (51-45).
+The recent Monmouth poll, by contrast, shows Trump winning white voters by just two points (48-46), Suffolk has him up just one (49-48), and the Marist poll has him up by six (51-45).

-The main driver of this: college-educated white woman.
-The exit polls showed Trump losing them by seven points (51-44), but today the gap is 29 points in the Marist poll and 28 points in a recent Washington Post analysis of polls.
-A New York Times/Siena College poll last month even showed that deficit stretching to an astounding 39 points.
+The main driver of this: college-educated white women.
+The exit polls showed Trump losing them by seven points (51-44), but today the gap is 29 points in the Marist poll and 28 points in a recent Post analysis of polls.
+A New York Times-Siena College poll last month even showed that deficit stretching to an astounding 39 points.

 This group accounted for a larger share of the white vote than any other gender/education combination, at 20 percent of all votes cast.
 In other words, if Trump is actually seeing these kinds of declines, it will shave real points off his vote share.